 APM tools allow you to find exactly what is making your application sick.
 They provide detailed reporting to help you troubleshoot if an error is occurring in your app code, one of your servers at work, or elsewhere in the third-party services your application relies on.
 It saves time by providing a known outset for debugging.

-5. Monitor the User Experience
+5. Monitor The User Experience

 APM solutions, use real-user monitoring (RUM) or synthetic monitoring, to track how real users interact with your application.
 They can for example, measure how quickly pages are loaded and how responsive the app reacts to user interactions.
 This lets you see straight away the performance your users are experiencing with your app.